Atmospheric entry: Thermal protection systems

 A thermal protection system, or TPS, is the barrier that protects a spacecraft during the searing heat of atmospheric reentry.
-A secondary goal may be to protect the spacecraft from the heat and cold of space while in orbit.
 Multiple approaches for the thermal protection of spacecraft are in use, among them ablative heat shields, passive cooling, and active cooling of spacecraft surfaces.
+In general they can be divided into two categories: ablative TPS and reusable TPS.

+Ablative TPS are required when space craft reach a relatively low altitude before slowing down.
+Spacecraft like the space shuttle are designed to slow down at high altitude so that they can use reuseable TPS. (see: Space Shuttle thermal protection system).

+Thermal protection systems are tested in high enthalpy ground testing or plasma wind tunnels that reproduce the combination of high enthalpy and high stagnation pressure using Induction plasma or DC plasma.

 Ablative

 The ablative heat shield functions by lifting the hot shock layer gas away from the heat shield's outer wall (creating a cooler boundary layer).
 The boundary layer comes from blowing of gaseous reaction products from the heat shield material and provides protection against all forms of heat flux.
 The overall process of reducing the heat flux experienced by the heat shield's outer wall by way of a boundary layer is called blockage.
 Ablation occurs at two levels in an ablative TPS: the outer surface of the TPS material chars, melts, and sublimes, while the bulk of the TPS material undergoes pyrolysis and expels product gases.
 The gas produced by pyrolysis is what drives blowing and causes blockage of convective and catalytic heat flux.
 Pyrolysis can be measured in real time using thermogravimetric analysis, so that the ablative performance can be evaluated.
 Ablation can also provide blockage against radiative heat flux by introducing carbon into the shock layer thus making it optically opaque.
 Radiative heat flux blockage was the primary thermal protection mechanism of the Galileo Probe TPS material (carbon phenolic).
-Carbon phenolic was originally developed as a rocket nozzle throat material (used in the Space Shuttle Solid Rocket Booster) and for reentry-vehicle nose tips.

-Early research on ablation technology in the USA was centered at NASA's Ames Research Center located at Moffett Field, California.
+Early research on ablation technology in the United States was centered at NASA's Ames Research Center located at Moffett Field, California.
 Ames Research Center was ideal, since it had numerous wind tunnels capable of generating varying wind velocities.
 Initial experiments typically mounted a mock-up of the ablative material to be analyzed within a hypersonic wind tunnel.
 Testing of ablative materials occurs at the Ames Arc Jet Complex.
 Many spacecraft thermal protection systems have been tested in this facility, including the Apollo, space shuttle, and Orion heat shield materials.